Day 1 – Brussels

 Of course, since it's the end of our three-day Belgium itinerary, there's one last chance to sample some quality Belgian beer at the open-air Bar Noord, if it's summer.
 If you feel like splashing out for your last meal, nearby Gå Nord is one of Belgium's most acclaimed contemporary restaurants.
 If you're planning on leaving Antwerp, it's only a 20-minute walk back to Antwerpen-Centraal station.

 With that, we've come to the end of our Belgian adventure.
 But remember, this itinerary is just a suggestion, you can make your own changes to suit your schedule, budget and preferred destinations.
-If you're ready to start planning your own Belgium itinerary for three days — or more — there's plenty more information about travelling around the country on our trains in Belgium page.
+If you're ready to start planning your own Belgium itinerary for three days — or more — there's plenty more information about travelling around the country on our trains in Belgium and Belgium rail map pages.